Kali-Hac/3D-SRID-Survey/README.md

 [A Survey on 3D Skeleton Based Person Re-Identification: Taxonomy, Advances, Challenges, and Interdisciplinary Prospects](./) <br>
 By Haocong Rao and Chunyan Miao.

-We will continuously update it with the latest resources.
-Should you find any missed resources (papers/codes) or errors, please feel free to open an issue or contribute a pull request.
-For more papers and resources on Skeleton-Based Models (Action Recognition, Pose Estimation, etc.) from top-tier AI conferences and journals, kindly refer to [this repository](https://github.com/Kali-Hac/Awesome-Skeleton-Based-Models).

 ## Archives and Resources
 <!-- vscode-markdown-toc -->
 - [**Overview of SRID Task**](#Overview-of-SRID-Task)